 Finnair's website is basic, nothing much to shout about.
 Basically, the functions you need are all there.
-Website could do with some updating though like a more attractive webpage and photos of business class meals similar to the one I had with Thai Airways, better seat map - seat map preferably on the same page.
+The website could do with some updating though like a more attractive webpage and photos of business class meals similar to the one I had with Thai Airways, better seat map - seat map preferably on the same page.
 A mobile application would also be great!
-On the bright side, the website worked fine - no problems at all -even on my Iphone and Ipad and that's the most important thing.
+On the bright side, the website worked fine - no problems at all -even on my iPhone and Ipad and that's the most important thing.

 On the day itself

 I woke up at around 5 in the morning, and checked out half an hour later.
 I did a quick check on my Flightradar24 (An application to check for aircraft's movement) to check what registration of the aircraft was I flying on and it was OH-LQB, Finnair's own Airbus A340-300.
 I was hoping for OH-LQD, better luck next time!
 Anyway, I didn't know how long I would take to reach Narita Airport, so I decided to leave earlier just to play safe.
 I took the JR line from Minami-Senju station to Nippori.
-I was very confused where the trains were going and I knew there were some trains that skipped certain stations, I wasn't sure about the one I took, but hack care it I decided to take the risk.
-Taking the trains in Japan for a foreigner like myself is not exactly easy until you are familiarize with the system.
+I was very confused where the trains were going and I knew there were some trains that skipped certain stations, I wasn't sure about the one I took, but I decided to take the risk.
+Taking the trains in Japan for a foreigner like myself is not exactly easy until you are familiarized with the system.
 Fortunately, I took the right one and my train stopped at Nippori, just a 10-minutes ride.
 From there, I had to buy 2 tickets (Didn't know until someone explained to me) to board the Keisei Skyliner express train to Narita Airport.
-The cost of the tickets is about 4200 Yen, but the journey to the Narita Airport was fast.
+The cost of the tickets is about 4200 Yen, but the journey to Narita Airport was fast.
 The ride took only 36 minutes to get to the airport.
 When I got to the airport, it was 15 minutes to 8.
 I had plenty of time left as my flight only departed at 11.